-Analysis from the UK Department for Transport compares the risk of being injured when you are cycling, driving or walking.
+Analysis from the UK Department for Transport compares the risk of being injured when you are cycling, driving, or walking.
 Motorcyclists have an especially high risk of death, followed by pedestrians and cyclists.
-Those in vans, buses or lorries are safest.
+Those in vans, buses, or lorries are safest.

 But this is only half the story.
 Our research found that while motorcyclists themselves have a high risk of being killed, motorbikes also pose a startlingly high risk to others.
-Per kilometre, motorcycling kills twice as many other people as car driving.
+Per kilometer, motorcycling kills twice as many other people as car driving.

 In addition, the majority – more than eight out of ten – of cyclist fatalities occurred when the cyclist was hit by a motor vehicle.
 In most cases, it’s not cycling itself that kills: it’s colliding with heavy, powered vehicles.

 Our new research shows how many deaths to other people different types of vehicles cause.
 We’ve also examined how the gender of the person driving or riding affects the amount of other-party deaths.